A total lunar eclipse is happening Tuesday — and it won't happen again for 3 years

 A total lunar eclipse is happening Tuesday, and it might be a good time to catch a peek, because the next one isn't for three years.

-The partial eclipse begins at 4:09 a.m.
-Eastern.
-It enters totality at 5:17 a.m.
-Eastern and will last for about an hour and a half.
+The initial phase of the eclipse begins at 3:02 a.m.
+ET, according to NASA.
+The partial eclipse then begins at 4:09 a.m.
+ET, when to the naked eye, it looks like a bite is being taken out of the moon.
+The lunar disk enters totality at 5:17 a.m.
+ET and will last for about an hour and a half.

 People in North America, Central America, Colombia, and western Venezuela and Peru will be able to see the eclipse in totality.
 Those in Alaska and Hawaii will be able to see all stages of the eclipse.